francisdaigle/llama-2-lang-chain-chatbot/README.md

 # Llama 2 Lang Chain Chatbot

-This repository contains a chatbot demonstration built using the `Llama 2` model and the `LangChain` framework, implemented within a Jupyter Notebook. **This demonstration showcases how to set up a functional Llama 2 chatbot in less than 100 lines of code.**
+This repository contains a chatbot demonstration built using the `Llama 2` model and the `LangChain` framework, implemented within a Jupyter Notebook. **This demonstration shows how to set up a Llama 2 chatbot in about 100 lines of code.**

 ## Description